What Causes Mesothelioma?

 Mesothelioma was linked to asbestos exposure as early as the 1940s, but the U.S. government didn’t put restrictions on its use until 1989.
 Despite 60 countries banning it worldwide, the U.S. still uses asbestos, though the Environmental Protection Agency has gradually tightened its restrictions on the mineral through the years due to the health risks.

 One of the complexities of mesothelioma is that it can take 20 to 60 years after asbestos exposure for symptoms to present.
 Many people may forget or not realize their jobs exposed them to the known carcinogen decades prior.
-And despite knowing the dangers of asbestos exposure even before the EPA restrictions, few employers made any effort to protect workers or warn them of the risks.
+Additionally, other risk factors such as age, genetics, radiation therapy, and other environmental exposures can increase the likelihood of developing the disease.

 Who May You Hold Liable for Causing Mesothelioma?